isntlee/Jellett-Gallery/README.md

 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles.
 - [Javascript](https://www.javascript.com/) - Used as primary JavaScript functionality.
 - [jQuery 3.5.0](https://code.jquery.com/jquery/) - Used as secondary JavaScript functionality.
-- [GoogleMaps API](https://developers.google.com/maps) - Used as the interactive map.
-- [Materialize 1.0.0](https://materializecss.com/) - Used as the overall design framework.
+- [Bootstrap 4.5.2](https://getbootstrap.com/) - Used as the overall design framework.

 ### Back-End

-- **Flask**
+- **Django**
-    - [Flask 1.1.2](http://flask.pocoo.org/) - Used as the microframework.
-    - [Jinja 2.11](http://jinja.pocoo.org/docs/2.10/) - Used for templating with Flask.
-    - [Bcrypt 3.1.7](https://www.npmjs.com/package/bcrypt) - Bcrypt is a password-hashing function.
+    - [Django 3.1.1](https://www.djangoproject.com/) as python web framework for rapid development.
+    - [Django Storages](https://django-storages.readthedocs.io/en/latest/) a collection of custom storage backends with django to work with boto3 and AWS S3.
+    - [Gunicorn](https://pypi.org/project/gunicorn/) WSGI HTTP Server for UNIX to aid in deployment of the Django project to heroku.
 - **Heroku**
     - [Heroku](https://www.heroku.com) - Used for the app hosting.
 - **Python**
     - [Python 3.8.5](https://www.python.org/) - Used as for back-end programming.
-    - [MongoDB Atlas](https://www.mongodb.com/) - Used to store my database onilne.
-    - [PyMongo 3.10.1](https://api.mongodb.com/python/current/) - Used as the Python API for MongoDB.
+    - [Psycopg2](https://pypi.org/project/psycopg2/) as PostgreSQL database adapter for Python.
+    - [Pillow](https://pillow.readthedocs.io/en/stable/) as python imaging library to aid in processing image files to store in database.
+- **Databases**
+    - [PostgreSQL](https://www.postgresql.org/) for production database, provided by heroku.
+    - [SQlite3](https://www.sqlite.org/index.html) for development database, provided by django.

 --